Will UPSC repeats questions? Are there favourite areas for UPSC from which the Commission repeatedly asks questions year after year?

 - Hindu Philosophy – Orthodox and Heterodox Schools

-- Historical Background of Indian Constitution
+- Historical Background of the Indian Constitution

 - Important Judgments and Constitutional Amendment Acts